Hamza-ansarii1/SoftGrowTech-Task-1-AI-/README.md

 A Python program that detects whether a message is spam using predefined keywords.

 #### Features

-* Detects spam messages
+* Detects spam messages using predefined keywords
-* Classifies messages as Spam or Not Spam
+* Classifies messages as **Spam** or **Not Spam**
+* Simple text classification logic
-* Beginner-friendly text classification project
+* Beginner-friendly Python project

 #### Technologies Used

 * Python

 #### Project Requirement

 Create a Python program that identifies spam messages using predefined keywords.

 ---

 ### 3. Recommendation System

-A Python-based recommendation system that suggests items based on user preferences.
+A Python-based recommendation system that suggests items based on user interests.

 #### Features

 * Recommends items based on user input
 * Uses predefined recommendation lists
+* Simple recommendation logic
-* Foundation for recommendation systems
+* Foundation for AI-powered recommendation systems

 #### Technologies Used

 * Python

 #### Project Requirement

 Create a Python program that recommends items based on user preferences.

 ---